satish-pati/GPU_SIMULATOR/README.md

 - **Decisions**:
   -Finalize the README file for submission .
   - Ensure all instructions execute correctly without errors.
+  - Verify the Excecution of test cases with sample assembly codes for correct Results.
+  - Verification of Stalls,Clock cycles,IPC Caluculation manually.
   - Perform a final review of the documentation and code.
   - Validate instruction parsing and execution one last time.
 - **Tasks**: